WATechnology STOP Wasting Shielding Gas

 Go To published Article Entitled: " A Solution for Welding Shielding Gas Waste."

-It includes more details of Double A Body Builders trial.
+It includes more details of Double A Body Builders test.

 PS: We have had a number of trailer/truck body manufacturers purchase systems.
 After testing 3 systems one called to purchase 15 more indicating 85% more welds made with the Gas Saver System.
 They essentially duplicated the Double A Body Builders test results and reported getting better starts.
 Interesting, this company located in Utah purchased an additional 8 to 10 systems at a time and the gas savings achieved paid for the next order!
 They purchased a total of 38 x 25 foot GSS's (WAT FB25.)